litinoveweedle/hassio-addons-dev/taptap/DOCS.md

 ### Option: `taptap_timeout`

-If no message is received within last configured number of seconds from the node and 'Entities unavailable if node is offline' is set to true, then corresponding entities are set to Unavailable state.
+If no message is received within last given number of seconds from the node and 'Entities unavailable if node is offline' is set to true, then corresponding entities are set to Unavailable state.

 ### Option: `ha_entity_availability`